gio-exe/Ignis/README.md

   <img width="459" height="395" alt="2-removebg-preview" src="https://github.com/user-attachments/assets/174650c5-4561-42ab-8775-ad843d6a186e" />
 </p>

 Ignis is a lightweight and user friendly CLI tool designed to simplify managing Backblaze B2 cloud storage.
 You can connect to buckets by providing credentials during setup.
+(300x easier to learn and use than Backblaze's official CLI tool)

 ## Features